0xfromage/discord-summarizer/README.md

 3. **"Error posting summary to Discord"**: Check that your bot token is correct and that the bot has the necessary permissions (Send Messages, Embed Links).

-4. **Authentication issues**: If you change your Discord password, your user token will be invalidated.
+4. **"Authentication issues"**: If you change your Discord password, your user token will be invalidated.
 You'll need to obtain a new token.

-5. **Dummy mode errors**: If experiencing SSL or connection errors in dummy mode, try adding a delay with `await asyncio.sleep(5)` before program exits to allow all operations to complete.
+5. **"Prompt not working as expected"**: Use the prompt_tester.py utility to debug and refine your prompts before running the bot in production.

 Check the `logs/discord_summary_bot.log` file for detailed logging information.